nic-hartley/httpserv/README.md

 `httpserv` from your command line.
 For directions on installing Cargo, please see [here](https://rustup.rs/).

-On WSL, you may need to call `httpserv.exe` instead, depending on if you've got Rust installed on the Windows or WSL side of things.
+On WSL, you may need to call `cargo.exe` and `httpserv.exe` instead, depending on if you've got Rust installed on the Windows or WSL side of things.

 ## Usage